designstem/projects/equilibrium/index.md

 <section>

-### Bad news
+### The bad news is

-Plastic is everywhere

-Plastic is a poison for our environment
+Plastic is everywhere and poisons our environment.
+It not only destroys nature, but also kills animals, who eat it, suffocate or get trapped in it.
+And in the end, through the food chain, it also kills us.

 ### Good news